Michael137/towers/scala-pink/ISSUES.md

 * Explicit (nolift ...) within SEL branches and condition: same stack overflow
 * Decreasing number of instructions supported i.e. less branches in main loop: same stack overflow

+### Final Solution:
+* Since there is no way during staging time to know what the outcome of the SEL condition is, our base evaluator has to evaluate both branches, causing a non-terminating infinite loop during `evalms()`.
+The solution is to use a non-code conditional i.e. we introduce two new instrucions REPGT and PAPGT that are while-loop and while-loop application respectively.

+### Followup
+* Find recursive solution ala SECD's RAP
+* Possibility to unlift a value?
+I.e. turn code-conditional into non-code conditional.
+Or create a termination condition some other way
+* Possible to make use of `trans` quotation semantics to refer to non-code values from generated code

 ## evalms Match error
 Another error that can occur is:
 ```